KT-Emmani/SQL-PROJECT---UAE-USED-CARS-ANALYSIS/README.md

-## Dashboard
+### Dashboard

-I designed the dashboard to give user a
+I designed the dashboard to be very user friendly, each page has buttons for the locations and the page navigations namely Dashbaord, Insights and Records.
+The interface gives the overall analysis of the dataset while clicking on each location will give you just the analysis on that specific location.

 ![Dashboard](https://github.com/user-attachments/assets/c068be70-2446-4ee9-bfa1-570b4f84bb58)